About This Drug

 Food and Drug Interactions

-- Ask your doctor whether to avoid grapefruit or drink grapefruit juice while taking this medicine.
+- Ask your doctor whether you need to avoid grapefruit and grapefruit juice while taking this medicine.
 Grapefruit and grapefruit juice may raise the levels of vemurafenib in your body.
 This could make side effects worse.

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are known drug interactions with vemurafenib.
-Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.
+- Check with your doctor or pharmacist about all other prescription medicines and over-the-counter medicines and dietary supplements (vitamins, minerals, herbs and others) you are taking before starting this medicine as there are known drug interactions with vemurafenib.
+Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplements to make sure that there are no interactions.

 - Avoid the use of St. John’s Wort while taking vemurafenib as this may lower the levels of the drug in your body, which can make it less effective.